Marit Emstad: Knitting

 Commercial production of garments with selburoses, particularly mittens began in the 1890s, organized in Selbu by Marit Emstad.
 In 1897, she sold the first pair of stranded mittens to the Trondheim Husflid.
 (Note: Husflid directly translates in English to the Norwegian Arts and Craft Organization) During this time, she was becoming more widely known in Norway for her knitting and her role in the knitting-based cottage industry.
 In 1912, at the age of 71, she took part in the "Home Arts Craft Exhibition for Trondhjem's Foundation" and was one of the three Selbu knitters awarded a cash prize for her knitting.
 Two years later, she participated in the 1914 Jubilee Exhibition in Oslo and won a certificate for her knitting, weaving, and yarn.

 In 1926 or 1927, shortly before her death, Peder Morset wrote an article for the Trondheim newspaper about the history of knitting in Selbu, including Marit Emstad's life and work.

 Legacy

 Marit Emstad posthumously became known as the "mother of two-color knitting" or mother of Selbu-style knitting in Norway.
 She is credited in tradition as the first knitter to place selburoses on mittens, a style which became known as Selbuvott.
 The Emstadrosa, the type of selburose she originated, was named after her family.
 On the 150th anniversary of the Selbu mitten's creation, the Selbu Husflid, Selbu Husflidsl, and Selbu Bydemuseum awarded a certificate named for Emstad.

 Marit Emstad Medal

-The Marit Emstad medal was an silver medal given by the Selbu Husflidscentral between 1965 and 1971 to knitters "who had made especially valuable work for promoting good home crafts and small industry in Neadalen".
+The Marit Emstad medal was a silver medal given by the Selbu Husflidscentral between 1965 and 1971 to knitters "who had made especially valuable work for promoting good home crafts and small industry in Neadalen".
 The medal was designed by silversmith Eiliv Overvik, and it was given to a total of 26 people, including 17 women and three men from Selbu.